StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 ..
 NOTE::
-   Video identification is only permitted for signing with qualified electronic signature (QES) according to EU law.
-If you want to sign with QES according to Swiss law, you'll need to go through a `personal verification offered at various locations`_ in Switzerland.
+   Video identification is only permitted for signing with the qualified electronic signature (QES) under EU law.
+If you want to sign with QES under Swiss law, you'll need to go through a `personal verification offered at various locations`_ in Switzerland.

  .. _personal verification offered at various locations: https://trustservices.swisscom.com/en/srs-direct/

-Not sure what identification option is suitable for your company or need assistance with adding your team members to Skribble Business?
+Not sure what identification option is suitable for your company or need help adding your team members to Skribble Business?
 Get in touch with our support team at `support@skribble.com`_.
-We'll be happy to assist you in finding the right solution.
+We'll be happy to help you in finding the right solution.

  .. _support@skribble.com: support@skribble.com